hiddify/hiddify-next/CONTRIBUTING.md

 Please follow our [Go Core Development repository](https://github.com/hiddify/hiddify-next-core/main/CONTRIBUTING.m).

 ### Working with the Flutter Code
-Hiddify Next uses [Flutter](https://flutter.dev), make sure that you have the correct version installed before starting development.
+Hiddify uses [Flutter](https://flutter.dev), make sure that you have the correct version installed before starting development.
 You can use the following commands to check your installed version:

 ```shell
 $ flutter --version